MicrosoftDocs/azure-devops-docs/docs/service-hooks/authorize.md

-- Authorizations are bound to your credentials, so the service can use the authorization to access resources in any Azure DevOps Services account that you have access to.
+- Authorizations are bound to your credentials, so the service can use the authorization to access resources in Azure DevOps that you have access to.

 - Use your Microsoft account (like ```me@live.com```) or your work account (your account in Azure AD - like ```me@my-workplace.com```) to authorize the service.

-- The service that you authorize never has access to your Azure DevOps Services credentials.
+- The service that you authorize never has access to your Azure DevOps credentials.

 - Revoke any authorizations that you've granted to other services.